MohamedRadwan-DevOps/devops-step-by-step/source/terms-conditions.md

 6- It will required to provide us your Gmail email so that we can add you on the YouTube channel of the course to be able to watch the exclusive videos for subscribers.

-7- The first session of the course  (Induction session) will be sent two weeks before the course begins.
+7- The invitation of the first session of the course (Induction session) will be sent two weeks before the course begins.
 Please make sure to receive the session invitation and attend the session.

 8- The following data must be sent in full to help us create file for each member of the course
 - Full name.